rbrastad/starter-coreui/README.md

 ### 0.2.0

-* Added task webpackWatch when developing with auto transpilling and livereload
+* Added task dev when developing with auto transpilling and livereload

 ### 0.1.0